gniero/oidc-dtr-resources/openid-deferred-token-response-1_0.md

 ## Deferred Code Exchange Response Validation

-This will define the logic that the RP should use to validate the Initial Token Response.
+This will define the logic that the RP should use to validate the Deferred Code Exchange Response.
 Note to mention the possibility of associating the `deferred_notification_token` with the `deferred_auth_id` for later validation of the Ping Callback.

 # OpenID Provider Authenticates End-User

 After issuing the `deferred_code` in the Authentication Request Acknowledgment, the OP continues the Authentication Process by validating the Identity Information obtained from the End-User.
 The OP MAY take an arbitrary amount of time to complete this process.

 The specific processing performed by the OP during this step is outside the scope of this specification.
-For example, the OP might perform manual review, contact using the information provided, or other methods to authenticate the End-User based on the provided Identity Information.
+For example, the OP might perform manual review, contact the End User, or use other methods to authenticate the End-User based on the provided Identity Information.

 While processing the request, the OP MAY allow the RP to cancel the request as described in (#canceling-an-ongoing-authentication-process).